Nicholas Paul Game Preview: Lightning vs. Penguins

 Paul Season Stats Insights

-- Paul has a point in seven of 23 games this year, with multiple points in three of them.
+- Paul has a point in seven games this season (out of 26), including multiple points three times.

-- Paul has an assist in three of 23 games this season, but has not recorded two or more in a game so far.
+- Paul has an assist in three of 26 games this year, but has not recorded two or more in a game so far.

-- Paul's odds on his points over/under carry an implied probability of 46.5% that he goes over.
+- Paul has an implied probability of 45.5% to eclipse his point total based on the odds.

-- Given his moneyline odds, Paul has an implied probability of 29.4% of going over his assist prop bet.
+- There is a 27.8% chance of Paul having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.